 Workforce Development Initiatives

-Partnership with York Tech to mentor and support young adults in disadvantaged communities to get certifications that will allow them to get better-paying jobs.
+Partnership with York Tech and other institutions to mentor and support young adults in obtaining certifications that will assist in skill development and lead them towards better-paying jobs.

-Clinton ConNEXTion – Partnership with City of Rock Hill, RHEDC and Housing and Neighborhood Services to facilitate Vision casting for development of the South Side of Rock Hill, the poorest of Rock Hill communities.
-Conducting feasible studies, coordination of Urban Planner and community input sessions; helping to shape a clear vision for what development could look like while trying to prevent gentrification and attract developers to accept projects in alignment with the needs of the community.
-Sponsorships would involve the development of a land trust to keep land costs down to assist with minimizing gentrification.
+Partnership with City of Rock Hill, its housing departments and RHEDC to facilitate vision casting for development of the South Side of Rock Hill, the most underserved of Rock Hill communities.
+In partnership with an Urban Planner we are conducting research and community input sessions to help shape a clear vision and attract developers to create projects in alignment with the needs of the community.
+These needs include jobs and business growth, housing development and redevelopment, talent development and attraction, health and safety, placemaking, and community of opportunity.

 Supports our community leaders by providing them with resources and knowledge to become more effective in their work., making our community aware of open positions on city boards and commissions, as well as helping the BELL board to continuously develop.

 Develop young black professionals personally and professionally within the Black community and the City of Rock Hill.